meya-ai/layer-js-sampleapps/README.md

 This will startup the deploy process, and end with a zip file being downloaded which contains this repo, preconfigured for this app and your Identity Service.

-To run this sample, you need to setup an Identity Service.
-This can be done via a Deploy to Heroku button.

 This Identity Service provides you a sample server for purposes of testing and demoing Layer's products.

 This server: